Housing at the University of Georgia: Health Sciences Campus

 The University of Georgia's Health Sciences Campus, located on Prince Avenue in Athens, is a 56-acre campus that was the former site of the U.S. Navy Supply Corps School, which moved to Rhode Island in 2011 as part of the U.S. Department of Defense Base Realignment and Closure process.
 UGA's use of the property continues the 120-year history of education on the Navy School site.
 In 1891, the Georgia State Normal School was incorporated on the property, and in 1932, the school became the Coordinate College of the university for women.
 In 1953, the Navy acquired the site for use as the Supply Corps School.
-Currently, students from the Georgia Health Sciences University/University of Georgia Medical Partnership, graduate students from the College of Public Health and visiting scholars reside on the Health Sciences Campus.
+Currently, students from the Georgia Health Sciences University/University of Georgia Medical Partnership, and graduate students from the College of Public Health reside on the Health Sciences Campus.

 Beginning in fall 2013, undergraduate students will have the opportunity to live on the Health Sciences Campus in Brown Hall.
 The Health Sciences Campus is located in Athens on Prince Avenue and Oglethorpe Avenue near Athens Regional Medical Center and the Normaltown area.
 The campus is served by university and city bus routes as well as UGA Campus Transit.